Close

 • The Bluff Hill (Motupohue) lookout has a fantastic viewing platform to overlook the township and see far down the coastline.

-Travel time from Bluff to Stewart Island: 1-hour ferry ride
+Travel time from Bluff to Stewart Island: 1 hr via ferry

-Stewart Island is the third-largest island of New Zealand, based 30km south of Bluff over the Foveaux Strait.
-Access to the island is by a ferry ride, where you’ll find a peaceful and relaxed township.
+Stewart Island is the third-largest and the true south island of New Zealand.
+It's located 30km south of Bluff across the Foveaux Strait, and you can access the island by a ferry, or a flight, where you’ll land in the quaint and relaxed township of Oban.

 • The Rakiura Museum is the perfect place to visit on a rainy day.
-This museum holds a large collection of artefacts and photos about this Island’s history, settlements and more.
+This museum holds a large collection of artefacts and photos about the Island’s history, settlements and more.

 Couple checking out the view over Oban on the deck at Stewart Island Lodge